Bruins vs. Blue Jackets: Betting Trends, Odds, Advanced Stats

 Bruins Betting Insights

-- The Bruins have gone 10-6 when favored on the moneyline this season.
+- The Bruins have won 11 of their 18 games when favored on the moneyline this season (61.1%).

-- Boston is 4-1 (winning 80.0% of its games) when it has played as a moneyline favorite of -250 or shorter.
+- Boston has a 4-2 record (winning 66.7% of its games) when it has played as a moneyline favorite of -275 or shorter.

-- The implied moneyline probability in this matchup gives the Bruins a 71.4% chance to win.
+- The Bruins have a 73.3% chance to win this game based on the moneyline's implied probability.

-- Boston's games this season have gone over this matchup's total of 6 goals nine times.
+- Boston and its opponent have posted more than 6 goals in 11 of 23 games this season.

 Bruins vs Blue Jackets Additional Info